dontrabrown/AlexaOPi/README.md

 ---

 This is the code needed to Turn an Orange Pi into a client for Amazon's Alexa service.
 Runs on voice activation, and responds to either Artoo or Alexa.
-Modify the init.d script accordingly for the Snowboy model.
+Modify the init.d script accordingly for the Snowboy model of choice - default is Artoo.

+There's no button to press in this implementation.

 It will chirp and chime like an R2D2.
+For your own voice models, go to kitt.ai/snowboy and grab your model or update mine.

+Tested and should be working out of the box.
+Let me know if any issues.
+I will be moving to a Pocketsphinx implementation.
 ---

 ### Requirements